AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 How to analyze prompt details

-AI answer sources show where models can get information about your brand, competition, and category.
-Thanks to them, you can better understand why AI recommends specific companies and what affects your brand’s visibility.
+AI answer sources show where models can get information about your brand, competitors, and category.
+Thanks to them, you can better understand why AI recommends certain companies and what affects your brand visibility.

 analyze sources together with prompts